Ontology RAG Guide

 TrustGraph stores ontologies as an internal JSON format which is not standard but closely follows the OWL Ontology structure.

 You can create an ontology using the Workbench Ontology editor.
 This is able to import a standard OWL ontology.
-Once loaded, you can use the configuration API or CLI tools to save and load the ontology in its imported format.

 Download the ontology in standard Turtle format at the following URL: